belug23/FrogTTSTips/README.md

 You can choose the gender of the voice in the core options of the script settings.

 ===
+Installation
+===

+Prepare your chatbot with those instructions: https://github.com/StreamlabsSupport/Streamlabs-Chatbot/wiki/Prepare-&-Import-Scripts

+Download the lastest stable release ZIP from https://github.com/belug23/FrogTTSTips/releases

+Open the script section of the chatbot and use the import command to import the ZIP you downloaded.

+Change the settings, save then reload scripts.

+===
 String placeholders
 ===